Fort Worth District

 Facilities

 There are 57 sites in Cedron Creek Park.
-All sites have water and 30 amp electrical hookups.
+All sites have water and 30 or 50 amp electrical hookups.
 All sites also have an upright BBQ cooker and a ground cooker/fire ring.
 The park also has two restrooms with showers, one small restroom with toilet facilities only, horseshoe pits, a trailer dump station, and a double lane boat ramp.
-A group camp area that contains eight campsites with water and 30 amp electrical hookups and a group pavilion may be reserved by calling NRRS or at www.recreation.gov .
-More information on the Cedron Creek Group Camp and other group facilities is available at Whitney Lake.
+The group camp area contains eight campsites with water and 30 amp electrical hookups.
+To reserve a site please visit www.recreation.gov

 Fees